SP5GW/Double_Bazooka_Antenna/README.md

 ## Principles of operation:
-With a classic dipole, the resistance value and the reactance (reactive component) at the feed point diverge rapidly with increasing frequency - the SWR deteriorates [2].
+With a classic dipole, the resistance value and the reactance at the feed point diverge rapidly with increasing frequency - the SWR deteriorates [2].
 Use of coaxial cable as part of radiating elements in the double bazooka results in a lower reactance at the feadpoint near antennas resonant frequency [6].
 Lower reactance translates to a wider range of frequencies where the antenna can maintain a good match with the feedline, thus rendering it more braodband.
 It shall be noted however that the extend to which double bazooka is more bradband then standard dipol has been heavily debated over the years [5].

 ## Design details: